thrushlang/.github/profile/README.md

 ## Why Thrush?

-Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLI) for fluent IR manipulation using GCC and LLVM intrinsics.
-This prioritizes learning intermediate code, rather than inline assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
-Thrush offers more low-level control over systems languages ​ due to its manipulation of low-level instructions for optimizations.
+Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLIs) for powerful IR manipulation using GCC and LLVM intrinsics.
+Thrush offers more granular control over system languages by manipulating low-level instructions for extreme manual optimizations that compiler backends cannot decipher.

+Thrush also focuses on portability and hardware access, providing full control over the generated machine code.

+__**Nothing is hidden in Thrush.**__

 ### Low Level Control